wouterpolet/inDelphi/README.md

 To train using the code provided, please use one of the following commands:

-1. ```python inDelphi.py --process 3f``` -> Creates and trains a new model and predicts frequency distribution for 3f (using the 1M samples already cached).
+1. ``python inDelphi.py --process=3f`` -> Creates and trains a new model and predicts frequency distribution for 3f (using the 1M samples already cached).
 Expected Execution Time: 8 hours.
-2. ```python inDelphi.py --process 3f --new_targets=True``` -> Creates and trains a new model and predicts frequency distribution for 3f (using a new 1M samples & caches them).
+2. ``python inDelphi.py --process=3f --new_targets=True`` -> Creates and trains a new model and predicts frequency distribution for 3f (using a new 1M samples & caches them).
 Expected Execution Time: 10/12 hours.
-3. ```python inDelphi.py --process 4b``` -> Creates and trains a new model and predicts indel length for 4b (using the subset of mESC and U2OS).
+3. ``python inDelphi.py --process=4b`` -> Creates and trains a new model and predicts indel length for 4b (using the subset of mESC and U2OS).
 Expected Execution Time: 30 min.
-4. ```python inDelphi.py --process both``` -> Creates and trains two new models and predicts frequency distribution and indel length for 3f and 4b.
+4. ``python inDelphi.py --process=both`` -> Creates and trains two new models and predicts frequency distribution and indel length for 3f and 4b.
 Expected Execution Time: 12 hours.
-5. ```python inDelphi.py --process both --new_targets=True``` -> Creates and trains two new models and predicts frequency distribution and indel length for 3f and 4b.
+5. ``python inDelphi.py --process=both --new_targets=True`` -> Creates and trains two new models and predicts frequency distribution and indel length for 3f and 4b.
 Expected Execution Time: 12 hours.

 ---